karthikeyaspace/express.cpp/notes.md

 - Graceful shutdown
 - Support for response codes
 - struct for server configuration - port, host, max_connections, rate_limit, cache_size, log_file, static files dir

+Thread pool
+- There are n threads, and 1 shared thread safe queue
+- each thread will take a request from the queue and process it
+- when a conn comes in, main acceptor thread will add it to the queue
+- if queue is full, server may reject the request(503) or buffer it in bounded common queue - currently just reject